 Now is the time for organisations to look after the people who work for them.
 Build trust, respect, commitment and long-lasting teams with these critical leadership qualities and practices.

 It surprised us, too!

-Contrary to what many leaders may expect in a year like 2020, we’ve seen several of our clients’ employee engagement scores dramatically increase during the Covid-19 pandemic.
+Contrary to what many leaders may expect in a year like 2020, we saw several of our clients’ employee engagement scores dramatically increase during the Covid-19 pandemic.

 For the organisations I look after – most of them UK's Best Workplaces™ who decided to survey during the March-August period (peak months of the Covid-19 pandemic) – there have been noticeable improvements in their levels of employee engagement when compared to their pre-Covid survey results.

 A case in point is one of my clients in the financial services sector.
-Their survey was administered in May/June this year, and of their 2,500 employees, an unbelievable 89% of them decided to take part in our employee engagement survey.
+Their survey was administered in May/June 2020, and of their 2,500 employees, an unbelievable 89% of them decided to take part in our employee engagement survey.

 Since their last survey in 2019, their engagement levels increased by 12% (organisations of this size tend to achieve yearly improvements of around only 3%) to an outstanding average favourable score of 82%.

 In context, this means that 82% of their employee population are fully engaged with their leaders and organisation - an extremely high employee engagement score indeed!